prabathchanakadpl/prabathchanakadpl.github.io/index.md

 My professional software development career began in 2017 as a Junior PHP Developer.
 I could be able to enter the Laravel ecosystem by the end of 2017 and ever since I’m mastering the Laravel.
 My passion for development did not stop me there.
 I began to explore and master many more development best practices and more web based technologies throughout my career.

 ### Languages
+- HTML
+- CSS
+- Javascript
 - PHP

-- Javascript
-- HTML
+### Databases
 - MySQL
 - POSTGRESQL
-- CSS
+- SQLITE

 ### Frameworks
 - Laravel ( 5.2 ^)

 ### Frontend
+- Bootstrap 3,4 & 5
 - Tailwind CSS
 - Laravel Mix
 - Laravel Blade